zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-java-rest-api-service.md

     This value is displayed in the API Catalog when a specific API service instance is selected.
 This parameter is externalized and set by the customer system administrator.

     **Tip:** We recommend that you provide a good default value or give good naming examples to the customers.
     Describe the service so that the end user knows the function of the service.

 ## Add context listener
-The context listener invokes `apiMediationClient.register(config)` method to register application with API Mediation Layer when application is starting and invokes `apiMediationClient.unregister()` method when application is going to shutdown to unregister the application in API Mediation Layer.
+The context listener invokes the `apiMediationClient.register(config)` method to register the application with the API Mediation Layer when the application starts.
+The context listener also invokes the `apiMediationClient.unregister()` method when the application is going to shutdown to unregister the application in API Mediation Layer.

-If you don't use Java Servlet API based frameworks you can still call same methods of `apiMediationClient` for register and unregister your application.
+**Note:** If you do not use Java Servlet API based frameworks you can still call the same methods of `apiMediationClient` to register and unregister your application.
 ### Add context listener class
+Add the following code block to add a context listener class:
 ```java
 package com.ca.mfaas.hellospring.listener;